-• First, organic wastes are collected by schools, restaurants, other institutions, as well as homes.
-For optimal success, a local government or private sector actor would establish a network of public deposit sites using color-coded dumpster bins.
+- First, organic wastes are collected by schools, restaurants, other institutions, as well as homes.
+For optimal success, a local government or private sector actor would establish a network of public deposit sites using color-coded dumpster bins. - Second, biodegradable deposits at these sites would be collected and transported to the central composting center.